-What is alternative fasting?
+What is alternate fasting?

 It’s a fast that’s a cross between a day of normal food intake and a traditional fast.
 Remember, traditional fasting consists of not eating for several whole days.
-Except that with alternative fasting, otherwise called intermittent fasting, it’s about alternating between times of eating and not eating.
+Except that with alternate fasting, otherwise called intermittent fasting, it’s about alternating between times of eating and not eating.

 ➜ This type of fasting is therefore much more flexible and accessible.
 There are also different ways of practicing it, so you can adapt it to yourself.

 The most common way of doing an alternate fast is called the 16/8.
 It involves not eating for 16 hours and eating during the remaining 8-hour period.
 Most often, the 16-hour period overlaps with the night, as we spend 7 to 9 hours sleeping!
 We can therefore stop eating at 8 p.m. and break the fast the next day at midday.
 Most people do this, skipping breakfast.
 In fact, many people don’t eat breakfast in the morning and practice intermittent fasting without realizing it!

 The reason we hear so much about it is that alternate fasting is said to have the same benefits as strict fasting for several days:

 - Decreases the production of insulin and the storage of fat and sugar in the body

 - Stimulates the secretion of the growth hormone